dougeby/IntuneDocs/intune/device-compliance-monitor.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 You can view the summary of the status of your **compliance profiles** in the **Overview** blade.
 You can interactively click through the charts to drill down into the details.
-If you have multiple compliance profiles configured, you can also view the status for each policy by going to the policy blade and choosing **Reports** in the **Manage** section.
-The details of the reports available are listed below.
+If you have multiple compliance profiles configured, you can view the policy status on the policy blade under **Manage** > **Reports**.

 ##  Device compliance

-The summarized view of the device compliance report shows starts with showing you the aggregated information about the number of devices that are reporting as one of the following:
+The summarized view of the device compliance report lists aggregated information about the number of devices that are reporting in one of the following states:

-- **Compliant**: Device has been evaluated for compliance recently and has been determined as compliant with the compliance profile settings you specified.
+- **Compliant**: The device has recently been evaluated and complies with the compliance profile settings you specified.
 - **Noncompliant**: The device has been evaluated and determined as noncompliant.
 If there was a grace period specified in the profile, the grace period has expired putting the device in a noncompliant status.
 - **Grace period**: Device has been evaluated and determined as noncompliant.
-However, the grace period still applies before the device is actually marked as noncompliant.
+However, the grace period still applies before the device is marked as noncompliant.

 You can drill down on each section to see more details on the individual devices and users.

 ## Setting compliance

-The setting compliance report provides the details for each compliance settings such as:
+The setting compliance report provides the details for each compliance setting such as:

 - Number of devices that are noncompliant with the setting.
 - The platform that the setting is applied to.